 And weirdly, that indifference became the thing I trust most.

-Something changes when you stop trying to control the terrain and start responding to it.
+Also, something changes when you stop trying to control the terrain and start responding to it.

 You notice more.
 You adjust faster.
 You stop wasting energy resisting what’s already true.